lemirser/MachineLearning/README.md

 $ pipenv lock

 # For pipenv (requirements.txt)
+## This will generate a Pipfile.lock
-$ pipenv lock -r ## This will include all hashes
+$ pipenv lock -r

+## This will generate a requirements.txt
-$ pipenv run pip freeze ## To not include the hashes
+$ pipenv run pip freeze > requirements.txt
 ```

 ## Install dependencies